Denise Welch: Acting

 On 25 March 2016, it was announced that Welch would guest star in EastEnders as Alison Slater, the estranged mother of Kyle Slater (Riley Carter Millington) and secret stepmother of Stacey Slater (Lacey Turner).
 Of her casting, Welch stated: "I'm so thrilled to be part of such an iconic show; it's so exciting!
 I have several friends on the show and it's a great crowd so I can't wait to get started.
 It's a short stint but such a powerful role and I'm thrilled to be taking this on."
 Welch made her initial appearance as Alison on 3 May 2016, with fans praising her performance and insisting she was given a permanent role in the soap.

 In 2017, Welch appeared as Valerie in the romantic comedy film Finding Fatimah.
 Welch starred in Black Eyed Susan, alongside son Louis, a short film which details Welch's own experience with depression.
 The film won the Best Drama Award at that year's Silicon Beach Film Awards.

 In January 2018, it was announced that Welch would play Celia in the UK touring production of Calendar Girls: The Musical.

 In May 2020, Welch appeared as Doll Belvedere in the online series Dun Breedin, written by and starring Julie Graham alongside Angela Griffin, Alison Newman, Tracy-Ann Oberman and Tamzin Outhwaite in leading roles.
 Due to the lockdown imposed because of the COVID-19 pandemic, Welch's scenes were filmed in her own home, and the series also starred her husband, Lincoln Townley, as Doll's husband Zoot.

+In 2023, Welch played the late Queen Elizabeth II in Diana: The Musical.